pukkaone/mullet/README.md

   * Extremely simple variable syntax is incapable of expressing logic in the templates.
-  * Templates are clean HTML.
-Your HTML authoring tool and browser will correctly display the templates while you prototype your user interface.
+  * The templates are clean HTML which your HTML authoring tool and browser can display correctly.
+You can use the templates as a static HTML prototype for your user interface.

 ## Example